brownsugar/kart-patcher/README.md

 Download only the necessary update bytes, follow the game's own mechanism (aka the delta files\*), it can speed up the update process.

 If you cannot complete the update successfully, please turn off this option.
+Patch for Korean server does not support this feature yet.

 \* The delta files will be merged with the original file by game's patcher to generate the final file.